 Financial Planning, Investment Analysis &

-If, after the initial meeting, we both believe that there is a basis for moving forward, we then move to the next phase in the financial planning process: A Comprehensive Financial Plan and/or Investment Analysis.
+If, after the discovery call and initial meeting, we both believe that there is a basis for moving forward, we then move to the next phase in the financial planning process: A Comprehensive Financial Plan and/or Investment Analysis.

 A plan is the first step to gaining more control of your finances and your life; It is your road map for achieving your financial goals.
 The plan involves the detailed review and analysis of all facets of your financial situation including cash flow analysis, retirement planning, risk management, investment management, tax management, insurance and estate planning.